GitaAyu06/PAYUNGi-Station/README.md

 ![Example Done](https://github.com/bayusatria71/PAYUNGi/blob/master/Images/apk%20done.jpg)

-After the apk is built, it can be use to install the project to phones and AVD to test the codes.
+After the apk is built, it can be use to install the project to phones,tablet and AVD to test the codes.
 But it will need your action to move the apk manually to phone or avd storage, if you want to test it in AVD without building any APK, you can choose run the app on the AVD.

 ### Build Signed-app